Virgin to run rail line while UK fixes bidding fiasco

 Virgin welcomed the government move on Monday.
 A spokesman said: “Customers have made it clear that they want Virgin to continue.
 We are delighted to have the chance to continue delivering our excellent service.”

-The affair is humiliating for the ruling Conservative Party, which began its programme of rail privatisations in the 1990s, a project that has been dogged by fatal accidents, financial crises and political infighting.
+The affair is humiliating for the ruling Conservative Party, which began its program of rail privatizations in the 1990s, a project that has been dogged by fatal accidents, financial crises and political infighting.

-In 2009, the government was forced to re-nationalise the east coast line after contracts with GNER and National Express (NEX.L) collapsed.
+In 2009, the government was forced to re-nationalize the east coast line after contracts with GNER and National Express collapsed.

 “RMT will continue to fight for public ownership of the railways, a position supported by the vast majority of the British people,” transport union the RMT said on Monday.

-“This short term political fix will not detract from the call for rail to be run as a public service free from the chaos and greed of privatisation.”
-(Reporting by Rosalba O‘Brien; Editing by Paul Sandle and Mark Potter)
+“This short term political fix will not detract from the call for rail to be run as a public service free from the chaos and greed of privatization.”